andrewbrick/progress-countdown-tracker-for-foundry/README.md

 # Progress/Countdown Tracker for Foundry
-A compact, collapsable overlay for progress and countdown/consequence trackers.
+A compact, collapsible overlay for progress and countdown/consequence trackers.
 Useful for Daggerheart™ or any game in which you wish to track progress or countdowns (skill challenges, crafting, etc.).
 Foundry v13 only.

 ![GM Tracker](./screenshots/tictac-tracker-gm2.jpg)